 1. Use visuals

 Visuals aren’t magic, as I noted in an earlier post.
 However, it is amazing how many times a simple symbol or sign or note will be more successful at getting someone to do something they don’t want to do.
 It’s something about not being able to argue with a visual.
 The visual doesn’t respond.
-So, whenever you can, give the student a schedule, or a list or even just a first-then visual asking them to do what you want.
+So, whenever you can, give the student a schedule, or a list or even just a first-then visual as a great way of asking them to do what you want.

 For tips on how to redirect with visuals, check out this video: